 Location.
 42° 53.823′ N, 70° 52.217′ W. Marker is in Seabrook, New Hampshire, in Rockingham County.
 Marker is at the intersection of Lafayette Road (U.S. 1) and Rocks Road, on the right when traveling north on Lafayette Road.
+Marker is located beside the highway, near the intersection.
 Touch for map.
-Marker is located beside the highway, near the intersection.
 Marker is at or near this postal address: 700 Lafayette Road, Seabrook NH 03874, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Salisbury (approx. 1.6 miles away in Massachusetts); First Public School Marker (approx. 3.3 miles away); Bell of 5th Congregational Church Building (approx. 3.4 miles Hampton NH Honor Rolls (approx. 3.4 miles away); Roll of Honor WW II (approx. 3.4 miles away); Rolls of Honor Viet Nam and Korean War (approx. 3.4 miles away); Robert Pike Homestead (approx. 3.9 miles away in Massachusetts); First Meetinghouse (approx. 4 miles away in Massachusetts).
+At least Salisbury (approx. 1.6 miles away in Massachusetts); First Public School Marker (approx. 3.3 miles away); Bell of 5th Congregational Church Building (approx. 3.4 miles away); Hampton NH Honor Rolls (approx. 3.4 miles away); Roll of Honor WW II (approx. 3.4 miles away); Rolls of Honor Viet Nam and Korean War (approx. 3.4 miles away); Robert Pike Homestead (approx. 3.9 miles away in Massachusetts); First Meetinghouse (approx. 4 miles away in Massachusetts).

 More about this marker.
 The original "Shapley Line" marker is a large granite stone beside this historical marker.

 Regarding Shapley Line.
 The Gove Family Burial Ground, a small family cemetery, is directly across the highway from this marker.